Virtual 22nd Annual Advocacy Summit

 Connect with a diverse group of health education specialists, public health professionals, undergraduate and graduate students and faculty in Washington, D.C.

 “My biggest takeaway from the Summit is understanding the importance of being a strong and reliable advocate as this is essential to championing a cause that you care about.”

 The Summit engages public health leaders to share advocacy training, materials, and resources.
 Following the Summit, participants are encouraged to continue advocacy efforts in their communities.

 “With the support of the conference, my summit attendees, and my advisor, I could go through my senator meetings with confidence in the knowledge and skills I had recently acquired.
 I am ecstatic to motivate others to attend a future Advocacy Summit to better themselves as future health educators.”

-Students and practitioners can apply for a 21st Century Student Scholarship to attend the summit.
-The submission period opens annually in February.’
+Students and practitioners can apply for a 21st Century Scholarship to participate in the summit.
+The submission period opens annually in February through July 13, 2020.

 Related Resources50th anniversary of the surgeon general’s report on smoking and health

 On January 11, 1964, at a time when 46% of American adults smoked cigarettes, the United States Surgeon General Dr. Terry L. Luther courageously released the first report naming smoking as a cause of lung and laryngeal cancer in men, a probable cause of lung cancer in women, and the…

 A Nation in Crisis: A Health Education Approach to Preventing Opioid Misuse and Addiction This policy brief explores the U.S. opioid epidemic and advocates for a broader role for health education in prevention strategies to stem the tide of opioid-related deaths in the United States.